Arbab Hayat Shahzada

 Arbab Hayat Shahzada (born 22 January 1959) is a Pakistani former footballer who played as a defender.
 Shahzada captained the Pakistan national football team in the 1985 South Asian Games.

 Club career

-Shahzada played for Quetta Division in the 1980s, he held them win the 1985 National Football Championship against Pakistan Airlines.
+Shahzada played for Quetta based Markers Club in the 1980s.
+He also represented Quetta Division selection first being selected in 1981.
+He won the 1985 National Football Championship with the team.

 International career

 Shahzada received his first call-up for the 1984 AFC Qualifiers held in India scoring a goal against North Yemen.
 The following year, he captained the national team at the 1985 South Asian Games.

 He also played at the 1986 Fajr International Tournament, and the 1986 Asian Games.
 In 1987, he was last part of the national team for the 1988 Summer Olympic qualifiers against Nepal.

 Career statistics

 International goals

 Scores and results list Pakistan's goal tally first, score column indicates score after each Shahzada goal.